THE HALLS OF WISDOM

 This painting is part of a much larger work called The Upper Aeons - the first painting in my Apocryphon Chapel project.
 It is, in fact, the background of the lower half, and much of it is now covered over by allegorical figures.
 But, I decided to photograph it and present it as a work on its own.

-It was painted in Vienna (2018 - 2020) while writing my book Sacred Codes and serving as director of The Academy of Visionary Art.
-During that time, I had a lot of insights into the relationship of Sacred Geometry to Harmony and Composition, which went into both the book and this painting.
+It was painted in Vienna (2018 - 2020) while I was directing The Academy of Visionary Art and writing my book Sacred Codes.
+During that time, I had a lot of insights into the relationship of Sacred Geometry to Harmony and Composition, which ended up both in my writing of Sacred Codes and in this painting.

 MIRRORED CUBES

-After meditating for some time on the idea of the Cosmos as a Mirrored Sphere, I realized that, in the beginning, the Divine Eye created a limited number of perfect polyhedra within that sphere - mainly, the Five Platonic Solids.
-These appear in the sacred geometry surrounding the Divine Eye above.
+In the image above, the Divine Eye is surrounded by the five Platonic Solids.
+After meditating on the idea of the Cosmos as a Mirrored Sphere, I realized that the Divine Eye, during the first moments of creation, must have considered all the possible perfect polyhedra that could appear within a mirrored sphere.
+These perfect polyhedra - the Five Platonic Solids - thus appear in the sacred geometry surrounding the Divine Eye above.

-I painted each of the Platonic Solids as if it were made of pure light with an intense spectral glow.
-Each shape is shining from within and surrounded by a circle.
-After meditating on these images, I came to see the bounding circles as mirrored spheres and that each Platonic Solid, when seen from within, is also a mirrored shape.
-In other words, the first shapes to appear in the cosmos, after the Mirrored Sphere, would be the Mirrored Tetrahedron, the Mirrored Octahedron, the Mirrored Dodecahedron, etc. And - strangest of all - the Mirrored Cube...
-In The Halls of Wisdom, each of the images on the columns is, in fact, engraved on a mirrored cube...
+I painted each of the Platonic Solids as if it were made of pure light.
+Each shape is shining from within and surrounded by a spectral halo.
+I think of these bounding circles as mirrored spheres, so that, when each Platonic Solid is seen from within, it also becomes a mirrored shape.
+In other words, the first shapes to appear in the cosmos, after the Mirrored Sphere, would be the Mirrored Tetrahedron, the Mirrored Octahedron, the Mirrored Dodecahedron, and the Mirrored Icosahedron.
+But, strangest of all, is the Mirrored Cube...
+In The Halls of Wisdom, each of the columns is, in fact, made of mirrored cubes...

 INTRODUCTION: